 The Drying Phase That Makes or Breaks Stability

 Standard gummy drying takes 24-48 hours in controlled environmental rooms.
-You're removing surface moisture and hitting target water activity levels.
+You remove surface moisture and hit target water activity levels.
 Sounds simple.

-But over-dry your PS gummies and they turn into hard, unpleasant candies that consumers won't eat.
+But over-dry your PS gummies and they turn into hard, unpleasant candies.
 Under-dry them and you leave too much free water for hydrolysis to accelerate.

 Quality Control That Goes Beyond Box-Checking